crazedpeanut/TracktivityPets/docs/modules/HowItWorks.rst

 27. Create a file /etc/nginx/sites-enabled/tracktivitypets.conf
 28. Define a server block to communicate to the gunicorn UNIX socket.
 (Below is an example server block config)
 29. Set up gunicorn to run on the servers start-up using Upstart.
 (Below is an example configuration script)
+30. In the settings.py file, you will need to configure the SMTP settings so that they work with your server.
+This is for the feedback functionality of the application. below is an example:

+	- EMAIL_BACKEND = 'django.core.mail.backends.smtp.EmailBackend'
+	- EMAIL_USE_TLS = True (Should be True)
+	- EMAIL_HOST = 'SMTP HOSTNAME HERE'
+	- EMAIL_HOST_USER = 'SMTP USERNAME'
+	- EMAIL_HOST_PASSWORD = 'SMTP PASSWORD'
+	- EMAIL_PORT = 587

+31. In the settings.py, you will also need to change the hostname and Fitbit fields so that they correspond with your details

+	- HOST_NAME = "YOUR HOSTNAME HERE"

+	- FITAPP_CONSUMER_KEY = 'FITBIT CONSUMER KEY HERE'
+	- FITAPP_CONSUMER_SECRET = 'FITBIT CONSUMER PRIVATE KEY HERE'
+	- FITAPP_SUBSCRIBE = SET TO True FOR SUBSCRIPTION (ASYNC) FITBIT RESULTS
+	- FITAPP_SUBSCRIBER_ID = "FITBIT SUBSCRIBER ID HERE"

 Nginx configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~